bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 ### Architectural guidelines

 All actions and filters called by the plugin begin with the `bigcommerce/` prefix (e.g., `bigcommerce/init`).
-If there is a dynamic component to the hook, it should be preceded by an equal sign (e.g., `bigcommerce/template=' . $template . '/path`).
+If there is a dynamic component to the hook, precede it with an equal sign (e.g., `bigcommerce/template=' . $template . '/path`).

 The entire plugin operates through closures wrapped around calls to classes instantiated via a dependency injection container.
 In the event that you need to modify the core behavior of the plugin, there are several methods to get access to these closures.